Confession: Somebody cried in our homeschool this week and SPOILER ALERT:

 Um, nope.
-Teachers can’t customize their classroom to your student.
+Teachers can’t customize their classrooms to your student.

 But your homeschool can!

-When your homeschooler cries, know that you have a unique chance to meet them where they’re at and help them work though their struggle.
+When your homeschooler cries, know that you have a unique chance to meet them where they’re at and help them work through their struggle.

 You have also provided a one on one situation where it is safe for your child to cry and express how they feel (something they would probably stuff down at school to avoid ridicule from their peers).

 Even the teacher/parent conflict has become a blessing to us.
 My daughter and I are so much closer after taking the time to really talk through certain issues and understand each other better.

 If she were in school, those talks wouldn’t have happened, and I know we would not be nearly as close.